Eminem: The Real Slim Shady

 Faculty in English and Performing Arts, CUNY York College

 "Dawkins disrupts the status quo by dissecting an equally disruptive figure in hip hop.
-Fusing darkness with light, she chronicles Em's take on the breakdown of American familial and religious traditions alongside his breakthroughs in arts, technology and the business of innovation.
+Fusing darkness with light, she chronicles Eminem as "the monster," taking on the breakdown of American familial, sexual, gendered and religious traditions alongside his breakthroughs in arts, technology and the business of innovation.
 Intense and compelling."

 Syb Bennett, PhD